LightFiLimited/lf-documentation/docs/sensors/index.md

 The sensor requires a configuration with a LightFi BASE Sensor in order to be visible on the BACnet network.

+### Power-on

+Using the button that is inside the sensor box, next to the battery holder.
+Please take off the front plate to access.

+  - ON: press-and-hold the button, LED will long-blink once
+  - OFF: press-and-hold the button, LED will blink twice

 If BACnet enabled, this sensor will appear as a BACnet/IP device on the BACnet network created by the BACnet router internal to the BASE Sensor ([BACnet object description](BACnet.md/#lightfi-alpine)).

 ## LightFi Sahara